 Transfer students are welcome at Cottey College, and the College will make every effort to see that all transferable credit is accepted.
 Final determination of transfer credits to be accepted is made by the registrar, subject to approval by the vice president for academic affairs in consultation with the appropriate faculty.
 Transfer work from other institutions will not be officially credited to the Cottey College record until the student has enrolled at Cottey College.
-Official transcripts must be received directly from all colleges and universities attended.
+Official transcripts must be received directly from all colleges and universities attended (Attention: Registrar).
 Credits may be accepted for transfer if these criteria are met:

 - The institution at which the credits were earned is accredited by a regional accrediting association.

 - Credit hours taken at another institution may be transferred to Cottey only if the grade earned is a C or above.
 Courses from another institution in which a grade of “C-” or lower was earned are not acceptable for transfer credit.